-Top journal for chiropractors to enhance skills with the latest practices and ideas
+The Asia-Pacific Chiropractic journal is the best journal for chiropractors to enhance skills with the latest practices and ideas

-Our QR codes are safe for Chiropractors:
+The Asia-Pacific Chiropractic Journal uses QR codes which are safe for Chiropractors:

 Each paper carries a QR code which is the link to the on-line version of that particular paper.
 It is designed to be used by readers who have a print-out of a paper in a group where others want a copy of it.
 It can be scanned by any smart device and returns the paper.